LaravelDaily/Vue-Car-Parking-App-Demo/docs/Lesson 5 - Validation and register form.md

 <ValidationError :errors="store.errors" field="password" />
 ```

 > `password_confirmation` field never returns error messages, so we do not need to add it there.
-Password related errors are always returned under `password` key.
+Password-related errors are always returned under the `password` key.

-Final result of `src/views/Auth/RegisterView.vue`:
+The final result of `src/views/Auth/RegisterView.vue`:

 ```vue
 <script setup>